-As Steam's digital storefront has grown, an increasing number of games have been removed from sale on the platform, for a variety of reasons.
+As Steam's digital storefront has grown, an increasing number of games have been removed from sale on the platform.
 Often, this is the result of a game's publisher requesting the game be de-listed, whether due to license agreements expiring, the game receiving a remaster, or the game shutting down.
 However, Valve will sometimes go out of their way remove games from the Steam store, typically due to in-game content violating Steam's Terms of Service.